 Audible is linked conveniently to Amazon making it easy to purchase an eBook or regular book and the audiobook at the same time for a discount.
 It is a membership subscription that gives users a certain number of credits per month.
 This is a great source for the current popular books and the recording quality and narrations are very well done.
 Like many of the sites for finding traditional books, Audible has curated lists of books of certain genres or to suit certain interests.
 It is even possible to organize and search for books based on the narrator.

 Epic is an amazing collection of high-quality children’s literature e-books and audiobooks in one.
 Students are able to access features either to have the books read to them or to read them by themselves.
 Although it is a paid subscription service, like Audible, Epic has a free trial available.
 A membership to Epic provides unlimited access to their collection.
 Both Audible and Epic also include original content that they have created for this platform.

-I hope these resources will help you keep your learner actively engaged with books during this summer and going forward into uncertain times.
-As parents and educators, this is the single biggest thing we can do to combat the summer slide and the interruptions to student learning.
+I hope these resources for summer reading ideas will help you keep your learner actively engaged with books this summer and going forward.
+As parents and educators, this is the single biggest thing we can do to combat the summer slide.

 For support in finding even more summer reading ideas, sign up for Building Readers for Life Academy.
 Both educators and families are welcome!